 - Who is responsible for honoring the warranty?

 - Is it a third-party warranty?
-If so, why doesn’t the turf company offer their own warranty?
+If so, why doesn’t the turf company offer its own warranty?

 - What do they do if something is wrong with the turf?